DOI-ONRR/blog-nrrd/src/pages/USWDS/index.md

 We provide multiple ways for users/customers to communicate with us regarding any types of improvements they’d like to see, or report any difficulties with using the website.
 We’re flexible in how issues are reported to us and are willing to meet the users at their preferred communication methods.
 We respond to users immediately, enter the problems as issues in Github, and we prioritize any bugs that prevent users from getting what they need from the website.
 On a quarterly basis, we track the number of unsatisfied emails as part of our metrics with the goal of decreasing the total number of unsatisfied customer inquiries.

-We constantly gather feedback via email, and we recently launched a [Bugcrowd](https://bugcrowd.com/onrr-vdp) account for users to report bugs and vulnerability issues.
-We welcome contributions on our Github and Bugcrowd submissions.
+We constantly gather feedback via email, and we recently launched a [Bugcrowd](https://bugcrowd.com/onrr-vdp) account for security researchers to report vulnerability issues.
+We welcome contributions on our Github repositories and Bugcrowd submissions.

 Our [DevOps use Agile](https://blog-nrrd.doi.gov/agile/), which means our cycle of assessing the user experience and developing action plans never ends.
 During our roadmapping sessions for each 6-week epic, we assess known issues and plan goals for making improvements.